nasa/isaac/dense_map/geometry_mapper/readme.md

     to adjust for lightning differences, then apply the gamma transform back.
 This value should be set to the maximum observed ISO * exposure_time.
 The default is 5.1.
-Not used with simulated data.
+Not used with simulated data or when sci_cam_exposure_correction if false.
+  - sci_cam_exposure_correction: If set to 'true', correct the exposure of sci_cam images.
-  - use_single_texture: Use a single texture buffer.
+  - use_single_texture: If set to 'true', use a single texture buffer.
 Sample the images by picking points on each triangle face with spacing pixel_size.
 This can take a couple of minutes to form the necessary structures to be able to stream the texture.
   - pixel_size: The pixel size to use with use_single_texture.
     The default is 0.001 meters.
   - num_threads: Number of threads to use.
 The default is 48.
-  - save_to_disk: If to save to disk an .obj file for each topic published, to be debugged in Meshlab.
+  - save_to_disk: If set to 'true', save to disk an .obj file for each topic published, to be debugged in Meshlab.
 These will be saved in ~/.ros.
 The default is 'false'.

-If no pose information is present, for example, if the EKF or localization node was not running when the data was acquired, or this data was not recorded, the localization node can be started by modifying the above `roslaunch` command as follows:

-    roslaunch isaac isaac_astrobee.launch llp:=disabled \
-      nodes:=framestore,localization_node               \
-      streaming_mapper:=true output:=screen

-Alternatively, the streaming mapper can be started first, without localization, as:

-    export ISAAC_RESOURCE_DIR=${ISAAC_WS}/src/isaac/resources
-    export ISAAC_CONFIG_DIR=${ISAAC_WS}/src/isaac/config
-    roslaunch $ISAAC_WS/src/dense_map/geometry_mapper/launch/streaming_mapper.launch \
-      sim_mode:=false output:=screen

-Ensure then that nav_cam_pose_topic is set to /loc/ml/features in streaming_mapper.config and that ekf_state_topic is empty.

-Then the localization node can be started separately, as:

-    roslaunch astrobee astrobee.launch llp:=disabled \
-      nodes:=framestore,localization_node output:=screen

-and then enabled by running in a separate terminal:

-    rosservice call /loc/ml/enable true

-This node will expect the nav cam pose to be published on topic ``/hw/cam_nav``.
-If it is on a different topic, such as ``/mgt/img_sampler/nav_cam/image_record``, it needs to be redirected to this one when playing the bag, such as:

-    rosbag play data.bag \
-      /mgt/img_sampler/nav_cam/image_record:=/hw/cam_nav

-The localization node, if needed, will make use of a registered sparse map with BRISK features, histogram equalization, and a vocabulary database to find the nav cam poses.
-See build_map.md in the astrobee repository how such a map can be created and where it should be copied.
-If running on a local machine, it should go to:

-    $ASTROBEE_RESOURCE_DIR/maps/${ASTROBEE_WORLD}.map

-Also see a note earlier in the text for how to reduce the BRISK thresholds if the map has too few features.
-For more details on what the localization node expects, see build_map.md, in the section about running this node on a local machine.

-The data produced by the streaming mapper can be recorded with:

-    rosbag record /ism/sci_cam/img /ism/sci_cam/obj /ism/sci_cam/mtl \
-       -b 10000

-The recording should start before the input bag is played.
-The `-b` option tells ROS to increase its recording buffer size, as sometimes the streaming mapper can publish giant meshes.

-The robot pose that the streaming mapper needs assumes a very accurate calibration of the IMU sensor in addition to the nav, haz, and sci cam sensors, and very accurate knowledge of the pose of these sensors on the robot body.
-If that is not the case, it is suggested to use the nav cam pose via the nav_cam_pose_topic field, for which only accurate calibration of the nav, sci, and haz cameras among each other is assumed.

-The input texture can be in color or grayscale, at full or reduced resolution, and compressed or not.

 ## Running with simulated data